-The measurement scale at the population, CU or SMU-level can be an influential source of uncertainty when inferences are made at a different scale.
+The measurement scale at the population, CU or SMU-level can be an influential source of uncertainty when inferences are made at a scale that is different from the measurement scale.

 Sources of uncertainty are described in further detail by Arbeider et al. (2020).